-All assignments are due by 11:30 p.m. of the assigned due date (see the course schedule summary).
+All assignments are due by 11:30 p.m. of the assigned due date (see the course summary at the end of this document).
+Please use the source summary as your reference and mark your calendars.
+The instructor will not send reminders for the different deadlines.
 Late assignments are not accepted for credit (even partial credit).
 You submit your assignments electronically via Canvas.

-Be sure to leave sufficient time in advance of when an assignment is due in case you experience technical difficulties (e.g., the power on your laptop dies, Wifi is down, etc.).
+You will have access to the assignment in pdf form a week in advice to the due date.
+You can use this pdf version of the assignment in preparation to complete the assignment on Canvas.
+Once you open the Canvas version of the Assignment you will have a 120-minute window to complete it.
+You can only submit the assignment once.
+Be sure to leave sufficient time advance of when an assignment is due in case you experience technical difficulties (e.g., the power on your laptop dies, Wifi is down, etc.).
 In other words, technical difficulties do not excuse you from submitting on time.